The Early Years:

 Regents Bank doubled the Partnership credit facility to $10,000,000.

-The Great Recession’s effect persists in the economy, yet the Partnership’s capital increased by 13.08% to $62,014,565 and yielded 7.94%, a continuing testimony to the mission statement, business plan and management.
+The Great Recession’s effect persisted in the economy, yet the Partnership’s capital increased by 13.08% to $62,014,565 and yielded 7.94%, a continuing testimony to the mission statement, business plan and management.

 2013